dmccreary/ekg-book/docs/glossary.md

 * See also: [Business Vocabulary](#business-vocabulary)

+### Good-Old-Fashioned Artificial Intelligence

+A euphemism for Symbolic AI is characterized by an exclusive focus on symbolic reasoning and deterministic rules.

+GOFAI is often used as a pejorative term by the machine learning community that try to discredit symbolic reasoning.
+They argue that so many problems have been solved by machine learning and deep neural networks that the study of symbolic AI is no longer relevant to AI.
+Projects that require explainable AI tend to have a deeper appreciation of GOFAI.

+* Also known as: GOFAI

 #### GraphQL
 A query language for APIs and a runtime for fulfilling those queries with your existing data.